SYL-Sylvester/FSH-templates/Extensions.md

     // Using 'Patient' means it can appear at the root level of a Patient resource.
     Context: Patient

-    // Define the extension's value: it must be a CodeableConcept...
+    // Define the extension's value: This says it must be a CodeableConcept...
     * value[x] only CodeableConcept

     // ...and that CodeableConcept MUST be bound to our LanguageVS ValueSet.